 Entity: "..... a person, object, place or event for which data is collected.
 For example, if you consider the information system for a business, entities would include not only customers, but the customer's address, and orders as well" [source].
 Alternatively, entities are "the elements or parts of a system" (Kramer and de Smit, 1977:14), especially objects and things.
 Entities are "to a significant degree discontinuous with the environment that contains them" (Salthe, 1985:23), their individual qualities are known as attributes, and they influence each other through relationships.[See now Entity-Relationship Modelling.]

 Entity-Relationship Modelling (ERM): [See firstly entity, relationship, and attribute.]
 ERM is of the basic skills of modern systems analysis.
 It is a method of modelling which requires the identification and naming (a) of all the entities dealt with or touched upon by an information processing system, (b) of the attributes of said entities, and (c) of the relationships between them.
 The result of the analysis is usually expressed diagrammatically in an Entity-Relation Diagram (ERD), and this subsequently serves as the master "data model" for the system in question.
 The ERD reflects shows the "natural logic" within your data, identifying all the things which matter (the entities) and how they relate to each other (the relationships).

-lifetime measured in hours, then it cannot explain memory for longer periods.
+hours, then it cannot explain memory for longer periods.
+Membrane

-Membrane sensitisation, in other words, is NOT the sort of structural change
+sensitisation, in other words, is NOT the sort of structural change long

-of consolidating memory into a structural form.
-A typical worker in
+mechanism capable of consolidating memory into a structural form.
+A

-this latter area is Victor Shashoua of the
+typical worker in this latter area is Victor Shashoua